PenCue/devprocess/docs/git-branching-model.md

 The scope of the review and code is to the repo itself, integration testing and review of integrated results is done in next step

+**note** that the impact of the feature and fix will require different ways of reviewing the merge request.
+See below **TODO review guidelines for patch,rework,feature,performance,and breaking changes**

 #### Integration and Testing : `int` Branch

 After the feature/fix has been merged into the dev branch (automatically) an Pull Request will be created to trigger the integration testing.
 After the requirements have been met and reviewed the code can be merged into **int**